wanckl/AbslutPositionSys_Action_B/README.md

 ------------------------------
 #### My graduate design to fork a OPS for *Robocon compitition* or indoor 2D move device, which is a embeded sys on *STM32F405*, calc and output current *position info* in the coordinate system created on the start point.

++ dbug_log: 05/02/2019
+   modify dmp driver to tow mpu6050.

++ dbug_log: 05/01/2019
+   find bug @pwm configor, modified and test OK. midify usart1 rx interrupt to recive instructions. use mpu6050 dmp driver for one sensor successful.

 + dbug_log: 04/30/2019
    add tim2 interrupt to provide a time base for imu calc, test OK.
    modify Heat_Res from GPIO to PWM drive mode, to get a smoth control, test OK.

 + dbug_log: 04/29/2019
    successfully read the sensor AS5045's data,